Apex-master/Arma-3-QEMU-External-Radar/README.md

 <b>Radar and Communication Server (/nodejs):</b>
 1. Download and install the required dependencies.
-2. Navigate to NodeJS and run:
+2. Navigate to /nodejs and run:
 `npm install`
 `node server.js`

 ## To do
 * Implement server and user authentication.
 * Add other Arma 3 maps
+* Implement some other way of rendering leaflet markers, instead of deleting all previous markers on the second layer when receiving a signal from socket.io, instead store the players into a structure/database, then update and move the markers.

 ## Credits
 * [apex_dma_kvm_pub](https://github.com/MisterY52/apex_dma_kvm_pub)